coala/documentation/Users/Glob_Patterns.rst

     Matches either sequence\_a or sequence\_b as a whole.
 More than two or just one sequence can be given.

-Parentheses cannot be part of an alternative, unless they are escaped by brackets.
+Parentheses cannot be part of an alternative unless they are escaped by brackets.
 Parentheses that have no match are ignored as well as ``|``-separators that are not inside matching parentheses.